 Deadly Pedestrian Accidents Increasing in the U.S.

-Posted On behalf of Pfeifer Morgan & Stesiak on Apr 14, 2016 in Bodily Injury
+Posted On behalf of Pfeifer Morgan & Stesiak on Apr 14, 2016 in Personal Injury

 Pedestrians in the U.S. are at an increased risk of being killed in an automobile versus pedestrian accident.
 The total number of fatal pedestrian accidents has increased in the U.S., climbing 10 percent in 2015, compared to 2014 totals.